 Clients turn to Sheila for her knowledge of developing and maintaining corporate compliance programs.
 In this area, she conducts compliance reviews, training, and internal investigations, and advises clients on required disclosures under the Federal Acquisition Regulation (FAR) and 2 CFR Part 200.
 She has represented clients before defense and civilization agencies, including the US Department of Justice (DOJ), the General Accountability Office (GAO), the US Department of Defense (DoD), the VA, the GSA, and various Suspension and Debarment Officials.

 Complementing her contracting work, Sheila provides counsel on foreign sourcing issues and regularly advises on compliance with the Buy American Act, Trade Agreements Act, and other foreign sourcing restrictions applicable to federal contracts.

-Sheila is an active member of the American Bar Association’s Public Contracts Law Section, serving in a leadership role as council member, co-chair of the Procurement Division, vice chair of Finance, and vice chair of the Commercial Products and Services Committee.
+Sheila is an active member of the American Bar Association’s Public Contracts Law Section, serving in a leadership role as co-chair of the Procurement Division and vice chair of the Commercial Products and Services Committee.
 She frequently assists with comment letters submitted on behalf of the American Bar Association relating to new and updated regulatory changes.

 A leading software provider in a referral from the GSA Office of Inspector General to the DOJ for allegations relating to providing unqualified personnel and underreporting contract sales